 Luckily, WordPress allows you to create categories and assign posts to categories easily.
 Make sure to create a few categories and never bombard your blog with very specific ones, why?
 Simply, because you will end with categories with lots of posts and that’s that Google sees.
 But also, other categories with a few posts and that will cause problems.
 After all, you won’t add a category with a couple of posts, that will look incomplete.

-Categories add value to your navigation menu and make it professional and optimized, so make sure to use your main categories as your menu links.
+Categories adds value to your navigation menu, and make it professional and optimized, so make sure to use your main categories as your menu links.
 Remember that a few categories will help better that dozens of them and forget to use the drop down menu with very specific links, that looks helpful.
 But, you will end with a slow loading time, and hundreds of additional links, to every page on your website.

 There are two best location to add your main menu, the top content, and the left sidebar.
 These locations receive the most intention and you should remember that when building your site.
 At the mean time, make your menu, simple as possible, it’s not a search engine to make it rich with links and words.